Canon 80D vs Sony A6000

 Review summary: Canon 80D vs Sony A6000

 So what conclusions can be drawn?
-Is the Canon 80D better than the Sony A6000 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 80D and the Sony A6000?
+Which camera is better?
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.